stefanfrede/wurstlaster/README.md

-# wurstlaster
+# Das Wurstlaster

-"Das Wurstlaster", the beginning of a beautiful story into the unknown.
+The beginning of a beautiful story into the unknown.